Regularized limits of Stokes matrices, isomonodromy deformation and crystal basis: Introduction and main results

-It is well known that for a generic $A\in\Herm(n)$, the limit of the Stokes matrices $S_\pm(u,A)$, as some components $u_i$ of $u$ collapse, do not exist.
-However, the upshot of the above results is that $S_\pm(u,A)$ have properly regularized limit as all $u_1,...,u_n$ collapse in the speed that $u_i$ approaches to $u_1$ much faster than $u_{i+1}$ approaches to $u_1$.
-Actually, a manipulation of Theorem \ref{isomonopro} and Theorem \ref{mainthm} shows that (see Section \ref{pf:introthm3} for a proof)
+where $u\in \h_{\rm reg}(\mathbb{R})$ and $A\in\Herm(n)$.
+For a generic $A\in\Herm(n)$, the limit of the Stokes matrices $S_\pm(u,A)$, as some components $u_i$ of $u$ collapse, do not exist.
+See the rank 2 example in Example \ref{rank2ex}.
+Motivated by Theorem \ref{isomonopro} and \ref{mainthm}, the behaviour of the Stokes matrices at the singularities is studied in this paper.
+For example, a manipulation of Theorem \ref{isomonopro} and \ref{mainthm} shows that (see Section \ref{leadterm} for a proof)